Neil Wright, firstname.lastname@example.org

 Neil began his age-group swimming in Belgium with the SHAPE Seals in the early 1980s (qualifying for the European Forces Swim League Championships as a 13-year-old).
-Eventually he moved to Racine and swam competitively for SEA in the mid- to late-eighties where he was a YMCA National qualifier.
+Eventually he moved to Sturtevant and swam competitively for SEA in the mid- to late-eighties where he was a YMCA National qualifier.
 Neil swam with the local high school swim team at J.I.
-Case where he was a four year varsity swimmer and state qualifier.
+Case where he was a four year varsity swimmer, state qualifier, and team captain.

 After graduating high school, Neil spent the next eight years with the United States Army Reserve based out of Fort Sheridan, Illinois.
 During that time he completed a BA in Language Arts at the University Wisconsin-Parkside in Kenosha.